 There is also the Ohpikiwin series, which focuses on “financial empowerment” for young Indigenous individuals, and entrepreneurs, who want to strengthen their financial knowledge and start on toward their entrepreneurial ambitions.

-“Futurpreneur provides collateral-free startup loans but we also deliver two years of expert mentoring,” Glaydu said.
+“Futurpreneur provides collateral-free startup loans but we also deliver two years of expert mentoring,” Gaydu said.
 “People can sometimes be afraid to take on a loan but there are some big benefits to financing.
 Our Futurpreneurs often tell us this money helped them stabilize their business operations and position them for growth.”

 A major facet people don’t think about is just how important it can be to get mentorship as a young entrepreneur.
 Futurpreneur makes this easy and accessible.

-“To be able to bounce ideas off someone, get first-hand knowledge and be able to see how people find success can be so valuable to helping a startup founder reach their potential,” Glaydu said.
+“To be able to bounce ideas off someone, get first-hand knowledge and be able to see how people find success can be so valuable to helping a startup founder reach their potential,” Gaydu said.

 “Futurpreneur is here to do what we can to ensure you get off to a good start and reach your entrepreneurial goals.
-Your small business success is why we do what we do,” says Glaydu.
+Your small business success is why we do what we do,” says Gaydu.

 For more information about Futurpreneur’s loan with mentorship and resources, visit them online here.